sjinks/yum-plugin-rkhunter/README.md

 to run `rkhunter --propupd` after each install/upgrade/removal operation automatically so that the user does not have to type `rkhunter --propupd` manually.

-#### The plugin can be temporarily excluded by running yum with the '--disableplugin=yum-plugin-rkhunter' flag.

 This feature comes with two SECURITY WARNINGS (copied from README.Debian):

      When using automatic database update after each package install/upgrade,